bxdoan/bxdoan/README.md

 <div align="center">

-> If nobody cares to accept you and wants you in this world, accept yourself and you will see that you don’t need them and their selfish ideas.
+> If they adjust to me I have to adjust in turn Whoever stops adjusting won t be able to continue forward

-> — Alibaba Saluja —
+> — Tobio Kageyama —

 </div>